 In contrast to traditional trial designs, where a single drug is tested in a single disease population in one clinical trial, master protocols use a single infrastructure, trial design, and protocol to simultaneously evaluate multiple drugs and/or disease populations in multiple substudies, allowing for efficient and accelerated drug development.

 In the previous article, we have discussed the RCT and adaptive clinical trial designs.
-In the current article, we will be discussing modern trial designs such as basket (bucket), umbrella &. platform trial designs which are recommended and most efficient trial designs.
+In this article, we will be discussing modern trial designs such as basket (bucket), umbrella & platform trial designs which are recommended and most efficient clinical trial designs.

 What is the master protocol?

 A master protocol is defined as a study protocol designed with multiple substudies, which may have different objectives and involves coordinated efforts to evaluate one or more investigational drugs in one or more disease subtypes within the overall trial structure.

 The sponsor may design the master protocol with either a fixed or adaptive design with an intent to modify the protocol to incorporate or terminate individual substudies within the master protocol.

 These master protocols offer unique and flexible designs and can incorporate therapies with different mechanisms of action, biomarker development, and genetic subtyping.